PladsElsker/sd-webui-inpaint-background/README.md

 # sd-webui-inpaint-difference
 ## Overview
-An A1111 extension to add a new operation mode in the `img2img` tab.
+A1111 extension that adds a new operation mode in the `img2img` tab.
 It finds a background mask using rembg.